-BKM provided m/e/p design services for the fit-out of an existing 2,000-square-foot suite located in the basement of the Weinberg Building at Mercy Medical Center.
+BKM provided MEP design services for the fitting out of an existing 2,000-square-foot suite located in the basement of the Weinberg Building at Mercy Medical Center.

 The original building was constructed with a Linear Accelerator (LINAC) suite located in the basement and the rough-in for an additional LINAC suite in the future.
 The future LINAC space was roughed in with cooling water and air piping installed below the existing concrete slab and terminated in a pit below the basement slab in the future treatment room and extended up to the sixth-floor mechanical room, where it could be connected to the existing LINAC cooling system.

-Careful coordination with Mercy Medical Center’s physicians to orchestrate the HVAC system installation with the new radiation shielding system and the existing infrastructure was a key to the success of the project.
-All conduits, ducts, and piping entering the treatment are gathered and are routed through a shielded enclosure.
+Careful coordination with Mercy Medical Center’s physicists to orchestrate the HVAC system installation with the new radiation shielding system and the existing infrastructure was a key to the success of the project.
+All conduits, ducts and piping entering the treatment were gathered to be routed through a shielded enclosure.